Googolplexic/.fold-converter/README.md

 ## Description

 A simple HTML page that calls the FOLD API to add the faces_vertices properties.
 Useful for exporting a .fold file from software such as [Oriedita](https://github.com/oriedita/oriedita) to view on https://origamisimulator.com.
+Currently working on a script to remove/exclude extra vertices, similar to the "Remove extra vertices" function from Oriedita.
 ## Acknowledgements

 This project includes code from the [FOLD Project](https://edemaine.github.io/fold/) by Erik Demaine, Jason Ku, Robert Lang, licensed under the MIT License.